-In British English, a meter is a device for measuring something such as a parking meter or a speedometer.
-Metre, millimetre and kilometre are units of measurement of length, sometimes spelled as meter, millimeter, and kilometer.
+A meter is a device for measuring something such as a parking meter or a speedometer.
+Metre, millimetre and kilometre are units of measurement of length.

 moral / morale

 Children's stories often have a moral to them.
-The moral of Red Riding Hood may be that children should not go wandering in forests by themselves.
+The moral of Red Riding Hood may be that young girls should not go wandering in woods by themselves.
 If we say something is immoral we mean it is evil or wicked.
 Morale has to do with attitudes especially feelings of confidence, or lack of it.
 The army's morale is low after several major defeats.

 motive / motif

 A motive is a reason for doing something, either good or bad.
 I suspected his motives when he offered to give her a lift.
 A motif is a particular decorative pattern, often one that is repeated on printed cloth or carved wood.

 The word naval relates to the ships and the navy.
 There were many naval battles in the First World War.
 The word navel relates to someone's tummy, specifically the 'belly button'.